How safe are your documents from sun and water damage? What is the process for document restoration for files which have been damaged?

 Professional offices spend a lot of time and money to protect their documents from sun and water damage.
 Oftentimes, these documents are important to clientele, and owners or professionals can’t afford to get them replaced or re-authorized.
 When you keep this in mind, it makes perfect sense that a person would go to such lengths to ensure their documents stay safe.

 But what if they get damaged anyway?
 Does that mean they’re forfeit?

-Sometimes yes, and sometimes no. In order to figure out how to best salvage your documents and reverse sun and water damage, we’ve put together a handy list.
+Sometimes yes, and sometimes no. In order to figure out how to best salvage your documents and reverse sun and water damage, we’ve put together a handy list for common paper restoration techniques.
 Check out our best tips below.

-Similarly, water damage can mean anything from a document being drenched in water, speckled with water, or
+Similarly, water damage can mean anything from a document being drenched in water or speckled with water.

 If you’re looking to restore documents plagued with sun and/or water damage, try the following: